vectordotdev/timber-ruby/README.md

 <details><summary><strong>How is Timber different?</strong></summary><p>

 1. **It's just _better_ logging**.
+Nothing beats well structured raw data.
+And that's exactly what Timber aims to provide.
 There are no agents, special APIs, or proprietary data sets that you can't access.
-And absolutely no lock-in.
-It's just clean log data that you own.
 2. **Improved log data quality.** Instead of relying on parsing alone, Timber ships libraries that structure and augment your logs from _within_ your application.
 Improving your log data at the source.